Fellows

 Cameron Elliott is a first-year Ph.D. student in music education at the Frost School of Music.
 Prior to coming to Frost, Cameron was a music educator for five years at the middle and high school levels in North Carolina and Utah.
 His experience includes courses in band, choir, guitar, and ukulele.
 Additionally, he has held previous positions as the assistant director of the Charlotte Pride Band in Charlotte, NC, and director of the Lesbian Gay Band Association’s World Pride Band at the 2019 World Pride Festival in New York City.
 Cameron has studied privately with Scott Carter and Jorge Richter, and in workshops with Jack Stamp, Michael Haithcock, Jerald Schwiebert, Eugene Corporon, Travis Cross, Frank Batisti, Craig Kirchhoff and Mallory Thompson.
 His interests as a researcher include mentor relationships in the student teaching experience, access and equity in music higher education, music education philosophy, and music teacher education best practice.
 Cameron has presented at state music education conferences in Iowa, New Mexico, and Utah.
 He holds a Bachelor of Music in music education from East Carolina University in North Carolina, and a Masters of Music Education with an emphasis in pedagogy from The Hartt School Conservatory at the University of Hartford in Connecticut, as well as a certification in Smithsonian Folkways World Music Pedagogy.

-• Nerissa Manela
+• Nerissa Rebagay

 Nerissa Manela

-Nerissa Manela is a doctoral student in Music Education at the Frost School of Music.
+Nerissa Rebagay is a doctoral student in Music Education at the Frost School of Music.
 She has experience teaching chorus, strings, and modern band instruments to students of all abilities in Miami-Dade County Public Schools.
 She conducts the Young Mozarts orchestra and serves as Education Coordinator for the Greater Miami Youth Symphony.
 She runs Miami Jam Sessions, a free music therapy socialization group and mentoring program for neurodiverse teens and young adults.
 Nerissa’s research interests include neurodiversity, creativity, and music teacher training.

 A life-long learner, Nerissa is a Kodály certified teacher.
 She was recognized by the Florida Music Educators Association as a 2020 Emerging Leader and was the 2021 Miami-Dade County Public Schools Rookie Teacher of the Year.
 Nerissa holds a Bachelor of Music in music education and music therapy from the University of Miami and a Master of Philosophy in Arts, Creativity, Education and Culture from the University of Cambridge (UK).